or

 Article continues below advertisement

-Source: Getty
+Source: Getty Images

-This was Mount Kīlauea's first eruption of the 2020s, but it's likely that it won't be its last.
+This was Mount Kīlauea's third or fourth eruption of the 2020s, but it's likely that it won't be its last.
 According to the USGS, Mount Kīlauea is still an active volcano, and the agency expects it to erupt again.
 Fortunately for locals, the USGS expects clear warning signs before the next eruption, though the signs may not come too far in advance.
 Needless to say, we're relieved that there were no fatalities or damaged property as a result of the active volcano's latest explosion.

 Advertisement